 - Cost/benefit equation for recovery solutions

 - Priority applications of individual systems and data

 - Steps to be taken by the IT department based on the processes, automated techniques, or technologies to restore the IT infrastructure

 - Outage and mitigation cost

 RTO Sample Intervals

-Achieving a near-zero RTO is costly for most IT enterprises.
-But, it’s possible to achieve if you are prioritizing applications and data.
+Achieving a near-zero RTO is costly for most IT enterprises, but it’s possible to achieve if you are prioritizing applications and data.
 For less business-critical applications, the RTO clock might consume longer objective times than usual.
 Near-zero RTO plans for mission-critical applications might require you to consider immediate failover capability.

 This interval is for redundant data backup on external hard drives.

-RTO, the Zmanda Way
+Achieve RTO, the Zmanda Way

 Recovery Time Objective (RTO) and Recovery Point Objective (RPO) are incredibly important goals and are the foundation of a recovery plan.
 How do you determine the series of steps of practical recovery objectives?
 This is where we can help!